HaloSPV3/HXE/src/readme.txt

 2.  infer the latest hash, and download the relevant archive to the application data; and

-3.  extract the contents of the archive to the current directory, and rename the current executable; and
+3.  extract the contents of the archive to the current directory; and

-4.  instruct the new executable to delete the old (i.e. currently running), then end the current process; and
+4.  rename the current loader executable to a temporary name; and

-5.  allow the new executable to carry out the aforementioned instructions, thus finishing the update routine.
+5.  have the new loader move its own files to the current directory, and then delete the old executable binary.

 The update mechanism also permits for mere verification of whether an update is available or not.
 This is accomplished by caching the hash to